The Ethics of Organ Donation

 Journal of American Physicians and Surgeons

-Our Authors
+The Authors

 How Do I Get Off the Donor List?

-Sadly, this may not be enough.
+Sadly, this may not be enough

 The 2006 update to the Uniform Anatomical Gift Act (UAGA) now mandates that individuals who refuse to donate must explicitly state so.
 According to the Organ Donation Alliance: